- Written by Dr.Mehmet Demircioglu

 The practical distinction is brief accidental contact versus repeated fitted helmet use.
 A quick touch is one event.
 A helmet worn for commuting, sport, or work creates repeated pressure, heat, sweat, and removal friction.
 For football or other contact sports after a hair transplant, I judge helmet or headgear pressure separately from a loose hat.

-If your transport or work depends on a helmet, this should be discussed before the operation.
+If your transport or work depends on a helmet, bring this into the consultation before the operation.
 Surgery is easier to plan when recovery is matched to your real daily life, not only to the clinic calendar.

 The padding inside a helmet can press on the recipient area, donor area, or both.
 When you move, the padding can rub the scalp.
 When you remove the helmet, it can drag across grafted hair and healing skin.